upes-open/TheOpenSourceGuide/Module-1/Brief Introduction.md

 - Open Source Software have better security as tested by a large amount of members and more often reviewed.
 - Open Source Software are more reliable.

-## Issue's related to use of Open Source

 ## Some Popular Open Source Software